 Unsuccessful applicants can reapply a year later.
-A reapplication must include resubmission of those credentials which were found deficient with a new application form, an updated curriculum vitae, a supervisor statement (or two supervisor statements in case of a co-supervised SVSRP), all pertinent correspondence, and the application fee.
+A reapplication must include resubmission of those credentials which were found deficient with a new application form, an updated Curriculum Vitae, a supervisor statement (or two supervisor statements in case of a dual-site SVSRP), all pertinent correspondence, and the application fee.
 The application materials must be presented in the manner previously described.